Henry Shi

 Henry Shi is a technology entrepreneur based in San Francisco, California.
-He co-founded Super.com (formerly Snapcommerce) in April 2016, and went on to serve as COO/CTO.
-Shi previously founded uMentioned, a local social discovery network.
+He co-founded Super.com (formerly Snapcommerce) in April 2016, and served as the CTO and COO.
+Shi currently works at Anthropic as a chief technology advisor.

 Early life and education

-Shi started his early education in John Fraser Secondary School, where he graduated at the top of his class in high school and later from the University of Waterloo.
-Shi was also admitted to the Stanford Graduate School of Business but decided to drop out instead.
-In 2010, He went to University of Waterloo, Canada to pursue his bachelor's degree in Computer Science.
-In 2016, He joined Georgia Tech's OMSCS and now serves on the advisory board of the College of Computing.
+Shi graduated from the University of Waterloo.
+He was also admitted to the Stanford Graduate School of Business.
+In 2016, he joined Georgia Tech's OMSCS and now serves on the advisory board of the College of Computing.
 Shi was also given the Rising Stars award by Georgia Tech in May 2023.
+While at Waterloo, he was also accepted into The Next 36 program.

 Career

-Shi started his career as a programmer analyst at Scotia Capital while he was doing his bachelors in 2011.
-In January 2012, during his co-op term in New York he joined Bloomberg as a Software Developer and built sabermetrics software in scouting and predictive analytics for the MLB.
+Before co-founding Super.com, Shi held engineering roles at Bloomberg, Scotia Capital and Google during 2011-2012.

-Shi interned at LendUp in the company's early days when they only had ten employees.
-During his term at Google in 2014, He built and launched 'Music Insights' for YouTube.
-Shi had been featured in TechCrunch, The Information, and Forbes.
-In 2020, he was accepted into The Next 36 program.
+During his term at Google in 2014, he built and launched 'Music Insights' for YouTube.

 Super.com

 Launched in 2016 as Snapcommerce by Hussein Fazal and Shi, Super.com is a savings and earnings application with fintech, rewards and travel use cases.
-Fazal leads Super.com as CEO along with Shi as COO/CTO.
+Fazal leads Super.com as CEO along with Shi as COO and CTO.
 The company has grown to over 200 employees and $150M in revenue annually.
-In 2024, Super.com was named America's 45th fastest growing companies by Financial Times.
+In 2024, Super.com was named one of America's 45th fastest growing companies by Financial Times.
+Shi has been an Angel and Seed investor in various AI startups.

-Major investors of the company include Steph Curry, Harley Finkelstein, Inovia Capital, and Lion Capital.

-Investments

-Shi has been an Angel and Seed investor in various AI startups including Ollama, LlamaIndex, Fal.ai, Higgsfield AI, Fileread, Superblocks.